jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes and I move the terminal_ back to the bottom

-* I copy and paste the names that do NOT have double underscores (__) to make a TODO list
+* I copy and paste the names that do NOT have double underscores (__) to use as a TODO list

   .. code-block:: python
     :lineno-start: 67